Did you know that your knees absorb about one-and-a-half times your body weight every step?

 To treat tendonitis:

-- Rest.
-If you’re a runner, cross-train by swimming, cycling, or using the elliptical to reduce the load on the tendon
+- If you’re a runner, cross-train by swimming, cycling, or using the elliptical to reduce the load on the tendon

 - Seek medical advice